-Virtual scenarios are online educational experiences which help learners explore real world decisions, making both good judgements and errors in a safe environment.
-Using Virtual Scenarios students professionals prepare themselves to deal with a range of workplace challenges, cultivating critical thinking and decision-making skills.
-Moreover, well-designed scenarios preserve learners’ interest and fuel their intrinsic motivation.
-SBL makes the training procedure more active, fun, engaging, and effective, while it also makes training experiential, allowing for periods of reflection.
+Virtual scenarios are online educational experiences that help learners explore real-world decisions with no fear of consequence—allowing both correct decisions and errors in a safe environment.
+Students and professionals can use virtual scenarios to prepare themselves to deal with a range of workplace challenges, cultivate critical thinking and apply sound decision-making skills.
+Moreover, well-designed scenarios preserve learner interest and fuel intrinsic motivation.
+SBL makes the training procedure interactive, fun, and effective by offering an immersive experience while still allowing for periods of reflection.

-One important educational aspect could be whether users work is discussed later in face to face sessions, or it’s completely self paced learning without any feedback.
-Overall the difference seems to be less critical than you might think of.
-Please also have in mind, that learners very often want to see everything, so make sure users have the option at the end to see also paths they didn’t choose initially, this is already all set in linear or semi-linear approaches.
-Good storytelling is important for both variants.
-VS scenarios are tools, you have to get used to these, so also take the one which is easier for you!
+One important educational aspect could be whether the lesson will be discussed in face-to-face sessions or if it will be a completely self-paced learning, i.e. without any debrief or feedback.
+The overall difference seems to be less critical than you might think.
+Also, please keep in mind learners very often want to see everything, so make sure they have the option at the end to explore paths they didn’t initially choose; this feature is already all set in linear or semi-linear approaches.
+Remember, VS scenarios are tools.
+You just have to get used to these, so take the one which is easier for you!

-A virtual patient is a real-life clinical scenarios for the purpose of medical and healthcare training, education, or assessment.
+A virtual patient is based on a real-life clinical scenario that can be used in medical and healthcare training, education, and assessment.
 The virtual patient narrative is usually focused on the patient's story and the associated clinical developments and processes, which is used to inform learners on relevant basic and clinical sciences.
 This interactivity uses modern technologies and game-informed learning, and can include questions, specific decision-making tasks, monitoring of costs or elapsed time, written answers for text recognition, etc.